grodrigo/agenda_cultural_oldtest/README.md

 - The dev branch was an intermediate test and it is really dispossable.

+The two branches have diferent front package json, so, an easy workoround is to do:
+docker exec -it {frontend_container} sh
+npm install (or yarn, I think I mix it between branches...)

+It doesn't care, in this way the missing package will be installed.
+Otherwise you'll have to redo the front docker image.

 ## Run a disposable container to startup a project
 To make an empty project, like the first commit you can start without installing nothing more than docker in your system.